Jonathan Tan (politician): Accomplishments

-Speedboat Incident
+Speedboat incident

-In 29 March 2018, during the culmination of Semana Santa (Holy Week), a speedboat capsized near the coastal waters of Sebaste, a neighboring town of Pandan.
+On March 29, 2018, during the culmination of Semana Santa (Holy Week), a speedboat capsized near the coastal waters of Sebaste, a neighboring town of Pandan.
 According to reports from the Philippine Coast Guard, Tan was with two other people, when the boat capsized around five kilometers away from the coast of Sebaste.
 They were rescued after four hours at sea.
 Tan and his companion swam to the shoreline for half an hour and reached it 1:45 p.m.

-Among the others rescued are actresses Bianca Manalo and Ehra Madrigal, as well as Madrigal’s husband.
-While one other has died due to stroke and drowning.
+Among the others rescued were actresses Bianca Manalo and Ehra Madrigal, as well as Madrigal’s husband.
+One other occupant died due to stroke and drowning.

+Controversy

+On April 4, 2025, a complaint was filed before the Quezon City Prosecutor’s Office against Tan for violation of paragraphs (a), (d), (e)(2), (g), and (i), Section 5 of the Anti-Violence Against Women and Their Children Act.
+The identity of the complainant was withheld.